This is an archived report previously published on KENS5.com on August 7, 2014.

-SAN ANTONIO -- District Attorney Susan Reed released Tuesday that killer nurse Genene Jones' review and request for parole was has been denied.
+SAN ANTONIO - District Attorney Susan Reed announced killer nurse Genene Jones' review and request for parole was denied.

-Prosecutors believe she may have been responsible for the deaths of more than 40 infants at hospitals where she worked in Kerrville and San Antonio.
+Prosecutors believe she may have been responsible for the deaths of more than 40 infants in San Antonio while she worked as a nurse.

 The horrifying case has been the subject of lurid true crime books and at least two movies.
 Stephen King fans find similarities between Jones and Annie Wilkes, the fictional killer nurse actress Kathy Bates won an Oscar for portraying in the film version of "Misery."